The Santa Clara County real estate statistics for Single Family Homes

 The Cambrian area of San Jose’s months of inventory as a whole, and in one price point

 Cambrian was once an enormous zone of the Santa Clara Valley.
 Today we mostly think of it as within San Jose in the 95124 and 95118 zip codes.
-Some of it it adjacent to Campbell – a very tiny sliver is IN Campbell, and a tinier still area is in San Jose and is under the Campbell School Union District.
+Some of it it adjacent to Campbell – a very tiny sliver is IN Campbell (we’re only dealing with the San Jose portion in our charts), and a tinier still area is in San Jose and is under the Campbell School Union District.
 Most of this area is in one of three elementary school districts: Cambrian, Union, or San Jose Unified.

 Here’s the breakdown – first, for ALL of Cambrian (MLS area 14 for my Realtor readers) that’s within the City of San Jose and second, by elementary school district.
 The area for Campbell Elementary is so small that the numbers are usually not of use (no offense to the Campbell school residents).
 It can just jump around too much to be helpful and often gives us no usable data.
 Please have a look:

-Here are the numbers from two months ago for comparison:
+Here are the numbers from last September for comparison:

 The message I’d like to convey is this: you can read about information for your part of Silicon Valley, or your city or zip code, but it’s not until you drill things down to an area that closely matches your own home will you have a better sense of your own home’s “real estate marker.”
 It’s never “how is the market?” so much as “how’s the market for YOUR home – or the one you want to buy?”

-If you were only tracking Cambrian, you might see 0.519 months of inventory.
+If you were only tracking the whole of Cambrian, you might see .341 months of inventory.
 That’s a lightning fast seller’s market.
-But it’s not nearly as good if you’re selling in the area with San Jose Unified Elementary Schools in the entry-level market.
-There, you’re looking at over 0.6 months of inventory for homes around $1 million, while the same price point with Cambrian Schools is a mere 0.167, and Union is 0.375 months.
+But it’s not quite so fast if you’re selling a Cambrian home in the San Jose Unified Elementary Schools area of the entry-level market.
+There, you’re seeing 0.667 months of inventory for homes around $1 million, while the same price point with Union Schools is a low 0.4.

 Years ago, I had a Willow Glen listing where the whole back yard was the pool.
 I did a study on the months of inventory and learned that pools in properties with that lot size took substantially more time to be absorbed.
 Likewise, I had a Los Gatos estate property on an acre of land, and the reverse was also true: the months of inventory showed that large lots on $2 million and up homes for sale did not sell nearly as well without a pool.